connexcs/docs/my-account.md

 This tutorial will guide you what actions you can perform by being into your account.

-In My Account, users can update and manage information of their account, add personal information like name, mobile number etc.
+In My Account, users can update and manage information of their account, add personal information like name, mobile number, users, groups etc.

 To open My Account, just click on the Setup from the left pane and then click on the My Account, shown as re highlighted in the image below.

-There are basically seven functions, as blue highlighted in the figure below:
+There are basically eight functions, as blue highlighted in the figure below:

 ![alt text][my-account]